About

 About Speaking Vibrations:

-We are four women from different walks of life, of diverse identities, practices and communities.
-Our stories are about the tensions between where we are from, where we live, and the languages we speak, sign, or have lost.
+Speaking Vibrations has four creators and performers: ASL poet and storyteller Jo-Anne Bryan, percussive dance artist Carmelle Cachero, literary Hip Hop artist King Kimbit, and contemporary dance artist Jordan Samonas.
+We are four women of and from diverse identities, practices and communities.
+Each of us has a foot in many different worlds.
+Our stories and expressions are about the tensions between where we’re from, where we live, and the languages we speak, sign or have lost.

 Accessibility is our aesthetic: